zuozhenggh/learning-library/developer-library/micronaut-oci-atp/helidon/helidon.md

       urls: "http://localhost:8081"
 ```

-3. Update the controller
+By setting `micronaut.http.services.pet-health.urls`, you can define the endpoints the logical name `pet-health` will invoke when called.

-Update the `PetController`:
+Finally, it is time to update the `PetController` controller to invoke the Pet Health service:

 ```java
 // a new field